abhishek-p-s/appoinment_management/Readme.md

 username: admin@gmail.com
 password: 123

+using admin we can create doctor, patients and all.

 When creating a user the backend will default create a password and later the user can change once they are login Backend default password: p@ssw0rd;